Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

 Establishes within the Department of Land and Natural Resources a permitting system for the use of unmanned aerial vehicles in the taking of aquatic life.
-Repeals the current prohibition under HRS §188-23.5 on the use of unmanned aerial vehicles in the taking of aquatic life.
-Provides a timeline for implementation of the permitting system.
+Repeals existing prohibition on UAS use in taking aquatic life and replaces with regulated permit program.
+Provides implementation timeline.

 Last action: December 8, 2025